New Food Garden

 Ultimately, saving seeds from your favorite veggies will save money.
 Use open-pollinated seeds to get started and then save some seeds from the most successful plants.
 This way you'll build a seed stock that has adapted to your conditions.

 Viable seeds are basically seeds with a living baby inside them.
 Not all seeds are viable or easy to start.
-Some seeds have hard coats or anti-sprout chemicals that break down over time.
-Special conditions may even be needed, like a long cold spell.
+In general, seeds will sprout is most soils if kept consistently wet and not too cold, though some may need additional treatment to sprout.

 I will generally read recommendations for starting a plant and then adapt my methods based on my failures and successes.
 I frequently pre-sprout or at least soak seeds ahead of time if I'm planting directly in the garden.
 I pre-sprout beets, peas and beans.
 Cucurbits like cucumber, squash and melon do fine with being sprouted to 1 set of true leaves in a small pot or cell before being planted out.